November 22, 2017

 - Sit-ups can strengthen stomach and back muscles but put a lot of pressure on the discs in your spine.

 - Standing toe touches like sit-ups put a lot of strain on disks and ligaments in your spine.

 - Double leg lifts with weak core muscles can put too much strain on muscles and ligaments surrounding the lumbar area of the spine.

 - Lifting weights above the head and shoulders, either free weights or on a weight machine, puts a lot of stress on the spine and should be avoided when you have back pain.

 - High impact exercises like running, step aerobics, or basketball stress joints and can make back pain worse.

 At Healthcare Associates of Texas, we specialize in finding the optimal treatment for you.
 We offer an integrated approach to your care with primary care, specialists and physical therapists working together to ensure that whatever treatment option used is the optimal treatment for your condition and your lifestyle.

 We are happy to discuss your back pain treatment options and answer all your questions to ensure you get the best treatment for you.
-Make an appointment at one of our six locations or call (972) 258-7499.
+Make an appointment at one of our locations.